 In January 2018, the Executive approved a proposal to extend parking restrictions to Council-owned parks, including Kingston Meadows Car Park in East Horsley.
-These measures were taken to improve access to parking for local clubs and societies and users of the park's facilities.
+These measures were taken to improve access to parking for local clubs and societies, in particular the village hall, and users of the park's facilities.